Precipitation Data for South Bend from NOHRSC

 Night

-Mostly clear.
-Areas of frost after midnight.
-Lows in the mid 30s.
-Northwest winds 10 to 15 mph, becoming northeast around 5 mph after midnight.
+Clear.
+Lows in the mid 40s.
+North winds 5 to 10 mph, becoming northeast after midnight.

 Sunday